 Step 3.
 Check the device information

 ReiBoot for Android will automatically detect information about the connected Android device, such as the brand, series, and model.
-You have to fill in the rest or correct incorrect info before clicking “Next” and moving unto the next step.
+You have to fill in the rest or correct incorrect info before clicking “Next” and moving to the next step.

 Step 4.
 Download Android firmware